 This study examines factors underlying three phases of change or persistence in industrial leadership in the sector of interchangeable-lens cameras over the past century.
 During this period there were two major phases of leadership change, both associated with the emergence of innovations involving major discontinuities in the industry’s core technologies.
 First, Japan won market leadership from Germany in the mid-1960s after commercializing the single-lens reflex (SLR) camera that replaced the previously dominant German rangefinder camera.
 Second, in the late-2000s, Japanese latecomer firms and a Korean firm developed Mirrorless cameras, which allowed them to capture the majority of market share from the incumbent Japanese leaders.
 We also examine the long period (about 60 years) between these two phases of change, during which leading Japanese firms were able to sustain their market leadership despite the digital revolution from the 1980s to 1990s.
 This paper explores the factors influencing these contrasting experiences of change and persistence in industry leadership.
 The analysis integrates several aspects of sectoral innovation systems – i.e., windows of opportunity associated with technology, demand, and institution – as well as the strategies of incumbents and latecomer firms.
 The conclusions highlight the complex and diverse combinations and importance of the factors that help explain the patterns of shifts in leadership.

-How Does Competition Affect Innovation?
-Evidence from U.S. Antitrust Cases.
-Revise and Resubmit (R&R).
-2020.
-Kang, H.
+How Does Price Competition Affect Innovation?
+Evidence from US Antitrust Cases.

-This paper examines how market competition affects the intensity and breadth of innovation.
-I assembled a unique dataset comprising all 461 prosecuted collusion cases in the U.S. from 1975-2016, where I match 1,818 collusive firms to firm-level data on innovation.
-Empirical results from a difference-in-difference methodology show a negative causal relationship between price competition and innovation.
-When collusion suppressed price competition, colluding firms increased patent filings by 48% and top-quality patents by 33%.
-A significant portion of these patents are attributable to fundamental innovation activities as innovation inputs measured by R&D investment and patenting inventors increased in tandem by 18% and 57%, respectively.
-Furthermore, firms broadened the scope of innovation by exploring new technological areas; the number of patented technology classes increased by 30%.
-When competition was restored by collusion breakdown, the increased and broadened innovation activities reverted back to previous levels.
-I shed light on financial constraints and industry growth rate as key economic mechanisms behind the trade-off between price competition and innovation growth.
+This paper examines how price competition in the product market affects the intensity and breadth of innovation.
+I assemble a unique data set comprising all 461 prosecuted collusion cases in the United States from 1975 through 2016, where I match 1,818 collusive firms to firm-level data on innovation.
+Empirical results from a difference-in-differences methodology show a negative causal relationship between price competition and innovation.
+When collusion suppressed price competition, colluded firms increased patent filings by 20.5 percent and top-quality patents by 16 percent.
+A significant portion of these patents are attributable to fundamental innovation activities since innovation inputs—R&D investment and the number of unique patenting inventors—increased in tandem by 15.2 percent and 22.9 percent, respectively.
+Furthermore, firms broadened their scope of innovation by exploring new technological areas; the number of patented technology classes increased by 11.9 percent.
+When competition was restored by collusion breakup, the increased and broadened innovation activities reverted to their previous levels.
+The effects were greater for collusion that was stronger and in fast-growing industries.
+I shed light on market profitability and firm financial constraints as key economic mechanisms driving the trade-off between price competition and innovation growth.

 The Close Relationship Between Management Practices and Corporate Culture.